Advisement & Course Registration for New and Current Students

 - BPS students are encouraged to use the online Degree Works tool in MyCollege on the QuickLaunch Launchpad.
-More information on how to run and review your Degree Evaluation, click here.
+Find more information on how to run and review your Degree Evaluation.

 - New BPS students will be assigned an advisor once the semester begins.

 I am a New or Re-Admitted student who plans to take classes on the SUNY Broome campus.

 I am a New or Re-Admitted student who plans to take classes on the SUNY Broome campus and cannot come to campus to attend a Course Registration Session.

 I am a New or Re-Admitted student who plans to be a fully online student.